 The importance and impact of a degree hasn’t lessened because of COVID-19.
 But for millions of students, the pandemic has upended the increasingly delicate balancing act of paying for college.

-As states and cities continue to lock down, jobs are difficult to find — especially in the restaurant and retail sectors.
-The shift to remote learning also means that on-campus and work-study jobs aren’t an option to help alleviate college costs.
+As vaccinations roll out and recovery begins, unemployment claims remain high — and for students, the shift to remote learning also means that on-campus and work-study jobs aren’t an option to help alleviate college costs.
 At a time when ¾ of undergraduate students hold at least part-time jobs, the lack of work is making college an impossible investment.

 For others, the digital divide is getting in the way.
 Remote learning requires access to high-speed internet and reliable devices – and technical difficulties have pushed students, especially those in rural areas, to turn hilltops, parking lots and car seats into makeshift classrooms.
 Faced with these less-than-ideal circumstances, students are opting to put their education on pause.

 Even worse, the high school class of 2020 is disappearing from higher education at a rate never seen before.
-The enrollment rate for students who graduated from high school last year is down by nearly 22% compared with the class of 2019.
-It has dropped more than 32% for graduates at high-poverty high schools.
+The enrollment rate for students who graduated from high school in 2020 dropped by nearly 22% compared with the class of 2019.
+It dropped more than 32% for graduates at high-poverty high schools.

 COVID-19 created a cloud of uncertainty around college, work and the future, and it’s leaving millions of students – especially those from historically underserved communities — in limbo.
-And the near future may present more difficulties: according to Bellwether Education Partners, “an estimated 3 million students may have dropped out of school learning since March … the group’s study cited a lack of Internet access, housing insecurity, disabilities and language barriers as major obstacles to attending virtual classes during the pandemic.”
+While we hope to see numbers return to something closer to normal in fall 2021, the near future may present more difficulties: according to Bellwether Education Partners, “an estimated 3 million students may have dropped out of school learning since March … the group’s study cited a lack of Internet access, housing insecurity, disabilities and language barriers as major obstacles to attending virtual classes during the pandemic.”